somaonishi/AIVideoEditor/README.md

 # VideoEditor
-A repository for AI Video Editing, with the latest SOTA models available for a variety of editing tasks.
+A repository for Deep AI Video Editing, with the latest SOTA models available for a variety of editing tasks.

 ## Implemented
 - Video interpolation by [IFRNet](https://github.com/ltkong218/IFRNet)